 It’s obviously not the first one on our list that has been vanilla flavored, and there’s a good reason for that – vanilla just works really well with coffee.
 It’s as simple as that really.

 This one in particular gets the balance of flavor spot on.
 They describe the creamer as being ‘kissed’ with vanilla, which is an incredibly accurate way to describe it.
 You can taste it, but not to the point that it overwhelms the coffee flavor.
-Not only that, but this is another incredibly versatile milk-substitute which you’ll find goes very well on your cereal.
+Not only that, but this is another incredibly versatile milk substitute that you’ll find goes very well on your cereal.

 It’s another product with an extended shelf life, meaning that you can stock up and take advantage of bulk-buying deals.
 Just remember to pop it in the fridge before use and once opened as this is at its best when chilled.

-This is a fantastic all-round milk substitute.
+This is a fantastic all-around milk substitute.
 It works great as a coffee creamer, but there’s more to it than just that.
-I really think that any vegan would be more than happy to find this in the fridge!back to menu ↑
+I really think that any vegan would be more than happy to find this in the fridge!

 Nestlé Coffee Mate Coffee Creamer Original Singles

 We finish our review of the best vegan coffee creamers with a classic – Nestlé’s Coffee Mate.
 I remember when I was a young boy, my uncle would always have Coffee Mate (the powder) in his coffees, so I couldn’t leave one of their offerings off the list.
 This is another that comes in singles.